-If a surround path is routed to a stereo bus or meter, a stereo downmix is created.
-When the down-mix button on the spill panel is selected the spill faders will switch to allow adjustment of each individual spill paths contribution to the downmix.
+If a surround path is routed to a stereo bus or meter, a stereo down mix is created.
+When the down mix button on the spill panel is selected and the destination is a stereo group or main output, the spill faders will switch to allow adjustment of each individual spill paths contribution to the down mix.
+Other fold-downs, for example a stereo mix minus are not affected by the spill faders and are pre set with the following parameters.